slavaGanzin/auditor/README.md

 ## Expected input

-- *data* folder can contain any subfolder structure
+- *"data"* folder can contain any subfolder structure
 - audio (wav|mp3|opus|ogg) file has paired .txt file with transcription

 ## Processing life-cycle

-*validated* folder will be created at the same level as your data folder:
+*"validated"* folder will be created at the same level as your data folder:
 ```
 data/
   non processed audio files